 Overview

-Agriculture is of vital importance to South Australia’s economy and employs 32,200 people in the state.
+Agriculture is of vital importance to South Australia’s economy, employing more than 30,000 South Australians, or about 3 per cent of the state’s workforce.
 It is also an extremely dangerous industry with 56 deaths and 8.3 fatalities per 100,000 workers from 2003 to 2023.

 Claims data